sbseltzer/jasperfy/README.md

 # Orx Template Project

-This project is a template project that I'm developing as I follow the orx tutorial series and reflects my development preferences.
+This project is a template project that I'm developing as I follow the orx tutorial series and reflects an evolution of my development preferences.
+Perhaps you'll like it and perhaps adapt it to your own preferences.

 # Usage